tarwn/lessthandot-hugo/blogs/content/posts/2009-08-13-recover-a-database-without-the-ldf-file.md

 ALTER DATABASE statement failed.
 ```

 All is not lost.
-Let’s recover.
+Let's recover.
 One thing that is very important to note is anything that was in that log that was not committed is gone.
-After this recovery is completed, you’re next big task that no one here can really help with, is to validate your data and or more importantly, loss of data.
+After this recovery is completed, you're next big task that no one here can really help with, is to validate your data and or more importantly, loss of data.
 Always run a DBCC CHECKDB on that recovered database to find errors and fix them as well.
 Update usage, rebuild indexes and on before you release the thing to production.
 And most important, back the mdf up before you start messing with it for recovery.
 If you corrupt the mdf to the point it is not recoverable in the process of trying to recover, you want to be able to start from scratch again.

 So first, [here][3] is the documentation of the procedure we need.